Feliphegomez/digital-members/readme.txt

 * BUG/ENHANCEMENT: Changed the number of X placeholders for masked credit cards to 12 (+ the last 4 stored) instead of 13.
 (Thanks, Rafe Colton)

 = 1.8.13 =
 * FEATURE: The Stripe Webhook has been updated to process subscriptions cancelled from Stripe.
-PMPro will now cancel memberships for these users instead of sending an email to the admin.
+DmRFID will now cancel memberships for these users instead of sending an email to the admin.
 * BUG: Fixed various bugs in the PayPal IPN handler.
 * BUG: Fixed search on discount codes page in dashboard.
 (Thanks, Debjit Saha)
 * BUG: Fixed bug in Cancellations report where all-time cancellations were always 0.
 * BUG: Fixed link to payment settings on checkout notice.
 (Thanks, Coen Jacobs)
 * BUG: Timezone magic on edit user page in the dashboard to make sure the expiration date you select is the one set.
 * BUG: Swapped out deprecated uses of eregi_replace and split.
-* BUG/ENHANCEMENT: Now using add_query_arg in the pmpro_url() function.
+* BUG/ENHANCEMENT: Now using add_query_arg in the dmrfid_url() function.
 (Thanks, Debjit Saha)
 * ENHANCEMENT: Updating stylesheet for WordPress 4.7 and new Twenty Seventeen theme support.
 * ENHANCEMENT: Now longer warning of membership levels with cycle numbers > 1 when using the Payflow Pro gateway since Payflow now supports cycle numbers (frequencies) > 1.
 * ENHANCEMENT: Updated da_DK translation.
 (Thanks, bopdoq on GitHub)
-* ENHANCEMENT: Added pmpro_include_payment_option_for_paypal filter, which can be set to false to use PayPal WPP without the PayPal Express option.
+* ENHANCEMENT: Added dmrfid_include_payment_option_for_paypal filter, which can be set to false to use PayPal WPP without the PayPal Express option.
 * ENHANCEMENT: Better dependency checking for Stripe and Braintree gateways.
-* ENHANCEMENT: Updated IPN handler and Stripe Webhook handler to use pmpro_cancelMembershipLevel instead of pmpro_changeMembershipLevele.
+* ENHANCEMENT: Updated IPN handler and Stripe Webhook handler to use dmrfid_cancelMembershipLevel instead of dmrfid_changeMembershipLevele.
 This improves support for the MMPU addon.

 = 1.8.12.1 =
 * BUG: Fixed bug when using the testing gateway.
-* BUG: Avoiding issues where is_user_logged in is not yet available for the pmpro_search_filter() function.
+* BUG: Avoiding issues where is_user_logged in is not yet available for the dmrfid_search_filter() function.
 (Thanks, d_enajetic)
 * ENHANCEMENT: Updated Italian translation.
 (Thanks again, Angelo)
-* ENHANCEMENT: You can now define('DMRFID_USE_SESSIONS', false); in your wp-config.php to force PMPro to skip the call to session_start.
+* ENHANCEMENT: You can now define('DMRFID_USE_SESSIONS', false); in your wp-config.php to force DmRFID to skip the call to session_start.
 Note that PayPal Express and some addons require sessions to function.

 = 1.8.12 =
 * BUG: Fixed issue where "expiring soon" emails were sometimes sent more than needed.